jly36963/jly36963/README.md

 ## 👋 Hey!
 I'm Landon

 🌶️ I'm a remote software developer from NM. \
-💻 I typically work with Node, Python, Go, and Rust. \
+💻 I typically work with TypeScript, Rust, Python, and Go. \
 🎸 I like guitar, soccer, and hockey.

 ### Repos